ROCMondriaanTIN/project-webshop-ramp-studios/README.md

 # A project with a simple API

 ## How to start this project
-Make sure you have installed docker, nodejs and yarn.
+Clone the project and make sure you have the following programs installed: docker, nodejs and yarn.
+See installation for the correct platform.

 ### 1a.
 Installation Linux
 #### NodeJS